Nine Fascinating Trees Threatened with Extinction

 Photo credit: Arkive.org/Royal Botanic Garden Edinburgh

 The majestic Clanswilliam Cedar can exceed 60 feet in height, and is notable for its fragrant, rot-resistant, beautiful wood.
+It is important to use a durable, rot resistant wood for landscape timbers which is why Clanswilliam Cedar has become so valuable.
 It grows exclusively in the Cederberg Mountains of South Africa, which are located in a very narrow area — this means means the trees exist only in that same small band.
 In fact, early travelers in the area described the Clanswilliam Cedars as existing in a forest only “24 miles long and two miles wide.”

 Unfortunately, the trees were used heavily for lumber needs when European settlers arrived in South Africa.
 Although harvesting of live trees has been banned for a century, the species still struggles with survival.
 The Clanswilliam Cedar is heavily susceptible to fire, which has played a role in its decline, and is also slow to mature.
 According to the Global Trees Campaign, “It takes up to 30 years for a tree to bear seeds, and it seems that the increased frequency of fires means that few saplings live to reproduce before fire kills them.
 It also appears that the seed bank in the natural stands of mature trees has fallen below a self-sustaining level.
 A large fire in 1989 destroyed hundreds of trees and is believed to have been particularly significant in the recent failure in cedar regeneration.”
 Human conservation efforts will be required if this lovely species is to survive.

 Photo credit: Sericea